uxlfoundation/oneapi-construction-kit/examples/hal_cpu_remote_server/README.md

    ninja -Cbuild_client
 ```

 This assumes building the ICD, but it is possible to build without this.
+Note
+also the script requires cookiecutter to be installed with `pip install
+cookiecutter`.

 Note if we just wish a quick test then we could target `UnitCL` with the ninja
 line.
 Also if the server is running on a different architecture the LLVM build